 The perfect center to an Alexa-enabled smart home

 Starting things out, the Amazon Echo has been the standard way to get in on the Alexa action for the better part of a decade.
 While the form factor has gone through quite a few interactions in the time since, it still delivers a well-rounded feature set for the price.
-The latest fourth-generation iteration launched last fall and arrives with a new, spherical design that sports a fabric-wrapped design.
+The latest fourth-generation iteration launched a few falls ago and arrives with a new, spherical design that sports a fabric-wrapped design.